cojette/CompareImpact/README.md

 You can control details with ggplot2 package functions.
 You can refer plot() of CausalImpact package for the detailed interpretation of the plot.

 ### Note
-I would appreciate to discuss any aspects of this work (cojette@gmail.com).
+CompareImpact package will be updated.
+And I would appreciate to discuss any aspects of this work (cojette@gmail.com).

 ## Example Site